Where most WordPress problems actually come from

 WordPress works best when changes are predictable and feedback is visible.

-Small adjustments in these areas can have a meaningful impact over time.
+Small adjustments in these areas can make a meaningful difference over time.

 They help create a more stable and better understood site.